malthejorgensen/difftree/README.md

-dirdiff
+difftree
 =======
-dirdiff is a tool that diffs two directories.
+difftree is a tool that diffs two directories.
 It recursively walks through the directories and lists files that are missing on either side.

-By default `dirdiff` only checks whether a file is present or not, so files present on both sides but with different file sizes, permissions or content will not be listed.
+By default `difftree` only checks whether a file is present or not, so files present on both sides but with different file sizes, permissions or content will not be listed.
 However, checking any of those can be enabled via the `-s`, `-p`, and `-z` flags respectively.